LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition's application

 \subsection{Push and Swap}

 Push and Swap (PAS) \cite{luna2011push} is a suboptimal and complete rule-based MAPF method.
-The algorithm employs two primitives: a ``push'' operation where agents move towards their goals until no progress can be made, and a ``swap'' operation that allows two agents to exchange positions without affecting other agents' configurations.

-For each agent in the MAPF instance, the algorithm uses ``push'' to move the agent toward its goal along the shortest path until encountering another agent.
-Then, it employs ``swap'' to exchange their positions without altering other agents' positions.
-If a ``swap'' fails, the problem is deemed unsolvable.
-The algorithm alternates between "push" and ``swap'' operations until all agents reach their targets.

 Push and Swap updates agents' paths simultaneously (via an action called ``MULTIPUSH'', which moves a set of adjacent agents simultaneously), and its code\footnote{\url{https://github.com/Kei18/pibt2}} provides no interfaces to avoid conflicts with external paths and ensures that the same state of agents does not occur twice in the solution, making it a parallel MAPF method.
-In its layered version, referred to as "layered Push and Swap" or "layered PAS," we set previous subproblems' targets and subsequent subproblems' starts as static obstacles.
+In its Layered version, referred to as ``Layered Push and Swap" or ``Layered PAS," we set previous subproblems' targets and subsequent subproblems' starts as static obstacles.
 Subsequently, we merge subproblems' solutions by adding wait actions after solving all subproblems.
+In the implementation of Push and Swap, the variable that occupies the most memory is a two-dimensional matrix that stores each agent's location at all times.
+Therefore, we use the number of elements in the matrix as an estimate of the memory usage of Push and Swap, which is calculated as the makespan of the solution multiplied by the number of agents.

+The average time cost, success rate, memory usage, makespan, and sum of cost of Layered Push and Swap (PAS) and raw PAS are shown in Fig. \ref{method_summary}.
+How Layered PAS and raw PAS perform under various maps as the number of agents increases is shown in Fig. \ref{compare_with_raw_pas} in the Appendix.

+As shown in Fig. \ref{compare_with_raw_pas}, in some cases, Layered PAS takes more time than raw PAS, while in other cases, it does not, as PAS's time cost is close to the time cost of instance decomposition.
+However, when there are many agents, Layered PAS takes less time than raw PAS.
+Consequently, Layered PAS achieves a higher success rate than raw PAS as the number of agents increases in most cases.

+In terms of memory usage, Layered PAS consistently requires less memory than raw PAS, even as the number of agents increases.

+Regarding path quality, Layered PAS's solutions are slightly worse than raw PAS's solutions.
+A summary of Layered PAS and raw PAS's performance can be found in Fig. \ref{method_summary}.

-As shown in Fig. \ref{method_summary}, on average, layered PAS consumes less time ($4.6\times10^3$ ms $<$ $8.8\times10^3$ ms) and memory space (6.2 MB $<$ 70 MB) than raw PAS, resulting in a higher success rate (0.95 $>$ 0.82).
-Decomposing the MAPF instance enables layered Push and Swap to solve subproblems separately, requiring fewer ``push'' and ``swap'' actions.
-However, the number of ``push'' and ``swap'' actions grows exponentially as the number of agents increases.
+As shown in Fig. \ref{method_summary}, on average, Layered PAS consumes less time ($6.8\times10^3$ ms $<$ $1.15\times10^4$ ms) and memory space ($6.0\times10^6$ constraint nodes $<$ $4.0\times10^7$ constraint nodes) than raw PAS, resulting in a higher success rate (0.92 $>$ 0.69).
+Due to the number of ``push'' and ``swap'' actions grows exponentially as the number of agents increases, decomposing the MAPF instance enables Layered Push and Swap to solve subproblems separately, requiring fewer ``push'' and ``swap'' actions.